m-alx/yopsilon-mask/README.md

 MaskSettings class contains attributes which determine directive's behaviour upon user input:

-  - placeholder: string - symbol which substitutes empty space in a template
+  - placeholder: string - symbol which substitutes empty space in a pattern
   - replaceMode: boolean - replace mode emulation (symbol to be processed is selected)
-  - appendPlaceholders: boolean - value is automatically extended with placeholder upon input according to chosen mask template
+  - appendPlaceholders: boolean - value is automatically extended with placeholder upon input according to chosen mask pattern
   - allowIncomplete: boolean - directive truncates bound value of input control on blur if value is incomplete
   - sectionTypes: Array<MaskSectionType> - list of your own custom section types.